cihanayindi/GoogleScholarBibTeXAutomation/README.md

 ## Contact

-If you have any questions or need assistance, feel free to reach out via [email@example.com](mailto:email@example.com) or open an issue on the [GitHub repository](https://github.com/yourusername/your-repository/issues).
+If you have any questions or need assistance, feel free to reach out via [cihanayindi00@gmail.com](mailto:cihanayindi00@gmail.com) or open an issue on the [GitHub repository](https://github.com/yourusername/your-repository/issues).
+Also you can reach out via [LinkedIn](https://www.linkedin.com/in/cihanayindi/)

 ---